 Beyond the overall realm of socialist internationalism, there were several specific contexts in Cold War Hungary that not only shaped relations on the individual’s level towards independence struggles in the Third World, but also played a role in the still today incomplete liberation of these regions.
 Hungary’s diplomatic-ideological relations in the Middle East reveals that friendship and solidarity is much more nuanced on a personal level than to be simply controlled through ideological means.
-Also, unpacking various complexities of Third World solidarities within Hungarian society or in wider Eastern European context, we also have to realize that the Second and the Third World, including the countries of the Non-Aligned Movement, were not only fellow travelers and friends in the search for the best version of Socialism, but were also competing for the very same resources offered by the Western defenders and advocates of “cultural freedom” in the era of the Cold War.
+Also, unpacking various complexities of Third World solidarities within Hungarian society or in a wider Eastern European context, we also have to realize that the Second and the Third World, including the countries of the Non-Aligned Movement, were not only fellow travelers and friends in the search for the best version of Socialism, but were also competing for the very same resources offered by the Western defenders and advocates of “cultural freedom” in the era of the Cold War.

 Another artist, only two years junior of Ország, Miklós Erdély (1928–1986), whose first artistic orientations in the 1950s also originate from the same secluded modernist circles and the Hungarian diaspora in the West, tackled similar taboos but with a Neo-avant-garde toolkit from the second half of the 1960s.
 He developed an idiosyncratic symbolism to unpack hidden and embarrassing contradictions within socialist humanism, also in relation to his dual Jewish-Christian family background.
 Erdély’s 1970 conceptual object Boy-shirt Stiffener, and the installation the Pool of Placidity, addressed directly those unstable directions of meaning and interpretation, which determined the reception of Lili Ország’s oeuvre.
-Boy-shirt Stiffener is based on a simple juxtaposition: Erdély placed a piece of matzo in his boy’s scout shirt, used in the 1930s when he participated in a Jewish scouting club.
-Erdély’s fellows in the club became prominent figures in the Communist Party, which not only merged scouting into the Pioneer Organization in 1948 but which since 1967 increasingly equaled Zionism with imperialism and Fascism.
+Boy-shirt Stiffener is based on a simple juxtaposition: Erdély placed a piece of matzo in his boy’s scout shirt he used in the 1930s when he participated in a Jewish scouting club.
+Erdély’s fellows in the club became prominent figures in the Communist Party, which not only merged scouting into the Pioneer Organization in 1948 but which, since 1967, increasingly equaled Zionism with imperialism and Fascism.
 Boy-shirt Stiffener was exhibited together with Erdély’s environment Pool of Placidity in a self-organized group exhibition that raised much interest and press attention, as it offered a very wide overview of new artistic movements at that time.
 The Pool of Placidity was composed of cans of condensed milk made in the USSR, their content drained into a pool in which matzo was placed in between big cubes of yeast, and from another can some water was trickling into the pool.
 The gas formed was led with tubes to an outside smelling place, a rubber nose to be used by the visitor.
-The chemical reaction of these materials and objects loaded with political connotations––annihilation, disintegration, suffocation, assimilation in relation to Judaism, Communism and racism––received some very straightforward interpretations.
-Recollections mention that György Aczél, the most determining figure of the era’s cultural politics also visited the exhibition, and “smelled” this work.
+The chemical reaction of these materials and objects loaded with political connotations—annihilation, disintegration, suffocation, assimilation in relation to Judaism, Communism, and racism—received some very straightforward interpretations.
+Recollections mention that György Aczél, the most determining figure of the era’s cultural politics, also visited the exhibition, and “smelled” this work.
 Aczél was not happy with what he felt, though the interpretation of the work Erdély gave later suggested that it was a cynical tribute to the Hungarian Communist Party leaders who stopped anti-Semitic campaigns infiltrating from the USSR and other Communist countries.
-One press review however, pointed out that despite the artists’ intention but due to this sketchy, anti-art realization, the work can be interpreted as if it were making fun of the Holocaust.
-Though it seems a simple misunderstanding, Erdély later consciously used the performative tension of contradictory connotations in his later works as well.
+One press review, however, pointed out that despite the artists’ intention, but due to this sketchy, anti-art realization, the work can be interpreted as if it were making fun of the Holocaust.24 Though it seems to be a simple misunderstanding, Erdély later consciously used the performative tension of contradictory connotations in his later works as well.

-Regarding the relations to Arab countries, when the PLO under Arafat’s leadership started to build up diplomatic and cultural contacts in Eastern Europe in the 1970s, particularly from 1972 in Hungary, Third Worldism among the youth and intellectuals was already on decline.
-The PLO had two important international exhibition projects in 1978 which demonstrated two versions of transcultural exchange and solidarity.
-In 1978 a large-scale international solidarity exhibition was held in Beirut with the participation of artists from both socialist and capitalist countries, both from the “Third World” and from Europe.
+Regarding the relations to Arab countries, when the PLO under Arafat’s leadership started to build up diplomatic and cultural contacts in Eastern Europe in the 1970s,30 particularly from 1972 in Hungary, Third Worldism among the youth and intellectuals was already on decline.
+The PLO had two important international exhibition projects in 1978, which demonstrated two versions of transcultural exchange and solidarity.
+In 1978, a large-scale international solidarity exhibition was held in Beirut with the participation of artists from both socialist and capitalist countries, both from the “Third World” and from Europe.
 What participating artists and organizers felt would adequately express their solidarity was very diverse.
-Artists from Soviet satellite countries approached the issue as part of Communism perpetual struggle against Fascism and imperialism.
-They submitted works relating to either the agitprop imagery of these historical fights or universalistic socialist humanism, also claiming that art and artists are integral part of political struggles.
+Artists from Soviet satellite countries approached the issue as part of Communism’s perpetual struggle against Fascism and imperialism.
+They submitted works relating to either the agitprop imagery of these historical fights or universalistic socialist humanism,31 also claiming that art and artists are integral part of political struggles.
 Another attitude present at the exhibition regarded artists as public intellectuals, and participation in an exhibition and donating a work of high cultural value as a realm where artists can take politically responsible action.
-This approach assigning autonomy to artistic creation was manifest in the participation of several artists from the Middle East but also from Latin-America, and Japan.
+This approach assigning autonomy to artistic creation was manifest in the participation of several artists from the Middle East but also from Latin-America and Japan.
 Only a few artists sustained a genuine personal and thematic commitment to the specific cause of the exhibition.
-Artists based in the Middle East expressed emotional relation to a lost and desired homeland, whereas members of self-organized collectives from Western Europe, activist affiliated with Eurocommunism (e.g. Claude Lazar from France or Paolo Ganna from Italy) used their art as a political tool.32
+Artists based in the Middle East expressed emotional relation to a lost and desired homeland, whereas members of self-organized collectives from Western Europe, activist affiliated with Eurocommunism (e.g.,Claude Lazar from France or Paolo Ganna from Italy) used their art as a political tool.32

-In addition to the “International Exhibition for Palestine,” which was organized by Mona Saudi, the head of the Plastic Arts Section of the Unified Information of PLO, in the same year a travelling Palestine Folk/Popular Art exhibition was put together by Ismail Shammout.
-Mona Saudi, herself a sculptor, represented international modernism with several contacts to established modernist artists around the world aiming to integrate Arab art as well as a specific form of political engagement into this cosmopolitan canon.
-On the other hand, Shammout, the head of the Union of Arab Artists, was known for narrative, emotional, figurative paintings and agitprop posters, reminiscent of soviet propaganda art.
-The popular art exhibition, which was also presented in the Budapest Museum of Ethnography in 1978, with Arafat participating at the opening, intended to establish the historicity and European acknowledgement of traditional Palestinian culture as an autonomous entity, and for this reason combined contemporary guerilla props with and live demonstration of sophisticated handicrafts, as well as objects connected to the local historical Christian heritage.
-In the following years a Palestinian painting exhibition showcasing this anti-modern, populist trend of engaged art, also organized by Shammout, was travelling in smaller cultural houses of Hungary, and other countries of Eastern Europe.
-From the early 1980s, even such state institutions as the Budapest gallery of the Institute of Cultural Contacts turned towards local and Western artists, thus the possibility to introduce forms of artistic or intellectual commitment that are progressive—on the level of post-colonial ideologies as well as regarding artistic trends, such as 1978 Beirut exhibition, disappeared from the agenda.
+In addition to the International Exhibition for Palestine, which was organized by Mona Saudi, the head of the Plastic Arts Section of the Unified Information of PLO, in the same year a traveling Palestine Folk/Popular Art exhibition was put together by Ismail Shammout.
+Mona Saudi, herself a sculptor, represented international modernism with several contacts to established modernist artists around the world, aiming to integrate Arab art as well as a specific form of political engagement into this cosmopolitan canon.
+On the other hand, Shammout, the head of the Union of Arab Artists, was known for narrative, emotional, figurative paintings and agitprop posters, reminiscent of Soviet propaganda art.
+The popular art exhibition, which was also presented in the Budapest Museum of Ethnography in 1978, with Arafat participating33 at the opening, intended to establish the historicity and European acknowledgement of traditional Palestinian culture as an autonomous entity, and for this reason, the exhibition combined contemporary guerilla props with the live demonstration of sophisticated handicrafts, as well as objects connected to the local historical Christian heritage.
+In the following years, a Palestinian painting exhibition showcasing this anti-modern, populist trend of engaged art, also organized by Shammout, was travelling in smaller cultural houses of Hungary and other countries of Eastern Europe.34 From the early 1980s, even such state institutions as the Budapest gallery of the Institute of Cultural Contacts turned towards local and Western artists, thus the possibility to introduce forms of artistic or intellectual commitment that are progressive—on the level of post-colonial ideologies as well as regarding artistic trends, such as 1978 Beirut exhibition—disappeared from the agenda.

 The research to this article was partially sponsored by Közép-Európai Egyetem and International Visegrad Fund.
 The theses explained herein are representing the own ideas of the author, but not necessarily reflect the opinion of KEE.